fajicskills/ChatKit/README.md

 # ChatKit
-Chat Kit is an android library to add chat feature quickly to your Android app
+ChatKit is an android library to add chat feature quickly to your Android app